 Students interested in Orthopaedic Surgery are encouraged to contact us in their first or second year for guidance.
 The Department is willing to provide guidance in the choice of postgraduate training programs and letter of recommendation as appropriate.

-Visiting students are accepted at the University of Vermont from August through October, and occasionally June or July by request.
-Rotations in November and December are available to those senior students from other institutions who are not applying to our residency program.
+Visiting students are accepted at the University of Vermont from June through February.
+Rotations November through February are available to those senior students from other institutions who are not applying to our residency program.

 Visiting Acting Internships are designed to give the senior student a broad look at our program, and include time on our busy inpatient Ortho Trauma service with our resident staff as well as equal time with sports medicine or one of our other more primarily outpatient services with a member of the admissions committee.